restcord/restcord/README.md

 We are open to contributions.
 However, please make sure you follow our coding standards (PSR-4 autoloading and custom styling).
 We use StyleCI to format our code.

+*Yes, I stole some of my docs from DiscordPHP*

 [1]: https://github.com/teamreflex/DiscordPHP